What is Relationship Development Intervention®?

 Relationship Development Intervention® (RDI®) is customised for individual children.

 After an initial assessment, a consultant develops an individualised program for a child and trains the child’s parents to implement it.
 The program is made up of teaching strategies and techniques that parents are trained to use on a daily basis with their child.
+It takes quite a lot of time, but this time is part of daily family life.

 Some techniques take the form of ‘games’ that might involve different kinds of physical and nonverbal communication.
 A game ends when the child can make sense of facial expressions or other nonverbal cues.